-A. When we got to St. Nazaire, as I say, there was a state of considerable confusion.
-But the first thing that happened to us was that they began to taking men away from the First Division because General Pershing's staff had gone over there with fifty men, and I understood that they said in the United States that that was all he needed.
-But he had to get men for all the various things and setting up offices and the only place he could get them was the First Division.
+When we got to St. Nazaire, as I say, there was a state of considerable confusion.
+But the first thing that happened to us was they began to taking men away from the First Division, because General Pershing's staff had gone over there with fifty men, and I understood that they said in the United States that that was all they needed.
+But he had to get men for all the various things and setting up offices and all, and the only place where he could get them was the First Division.
 The only place he could get additional officers was the First Division.

-Now I am very hazy on the figures.
-But they told him, I think at first, that forty officers would be sufficient and I think that the GHQ down at Chaumont was something like two thousand officers or maybe more.
-And there were similar other groups at other places scattered over France.
-And now they were trying to start out with forty, so they took them from the First Division until the First Division was literally stripped of all officers.
-And they took the men.
+Now I am very hazy on the figures, but they told him, I think the first that forty men was sufficient, actually fifty, and actually at GHQ down at Chaumont it was something like two thousand officers or maybe more.
+There were similar other groups at other places scattered over France.
+Now they were trying to start out with forty, so they took them from the First Division until the First Division was literally stripped of all officers.
+They took the men.
 They were doing port service in England and all up and down the coast of France.
 And the strength of the First Division was getting lower and lower all the time.

-Q. 2c.
+2c.
 Were you in Paris for the Bastille Day parade in 1917?

-A. I went up to Paris in time to arrive for the Bastille Day parade.
-I remember that General McCoy -- Frank McCoy -- got me my first Sam Browne belt which I wore, for many years - longer than I should have -- out of sentiment.
-And I finally put this on for the Bastille Day parade.
-We were only in Paris for a few days when we started out by motorcar for Gondrecourt south of Bar-le-Duc.
-I have forgotten now how far north of Chaumont, which later became the Headquarters, and that was north of Langres which became the great school headquarters.
+I went up to Paris in time to arrive there for the Bastille Day parade.
+I remember General McCoy, Frank McCoy, got me my first Sam Browne belt which I wore for many years, longer than I should have, out of sentiment.
+I finally put this on for the Bastille Day parade.
+We were only in Paris a few days, when we started out by motorcar for Gondrecourt south of Bar-le-Duc-I have forgotten now how far-and north of Chaumont, which later became the headquarters, and that was north of Langres which became the great school headquarters.

-Q. 3.
-Colonel Marshall was everywhere in these early days.
+3. Colonel Marshall was everywhere in these early days.
 He got many ideas from the French.
 The 18th French Division was located nearby.
 Please describe your efforts to get the first units into shape for battle.